josh-clarke/pug-web-starter-files/README.md

-# SBA HTML Prototype Starter Files
+# HTML Prototype Starter Files

 The purpose of these starter files are to provide a starting point for a set of flat HTML files that can be used as a prototype or a starting point for further templating in a web app or CMS.